jcosborn/qex/README.md

 You can install it either by using the script "installNim" in this repo, or from the instructions given here: http://nim-lang.org/download.html

+You can also skip this now, and the configure script will install Nim using the "installNim" script if it can't find the "nim" executable.

 Create a separate build directory (optional but recommended).